alphagov/govuk-design-system/src/styles/images/index.md

   ### New WCAG 2.2 criteria might affect how you use images

-  To use ‘Breadcrumbs' and meet the new Web Content Accessibility Guidelines (WCAG) 2.2 criteria, make sure that users can successfully:
+  To use ‘Images' and meet the new Web Content Accessibility Guidelines (WCAG) 2.2 criteria, make sure that users can successfully:

   To meet the new Web Content Accessibility Guidelines (WCAG) 2.2 criteria, [make sure any icons and images used in links meet the minimum target size.
 This is to make sure users can easily interact with the link](/styles/images/#wcag-icon-focus).
 {% endset %}